brainfucksec/brainfucksec.github.io/_posts/2024-07-14-firefox-hardening-guide-2024.md

 To add search engines or restore the default settings, see: [Add or remove a search engine in Firefox](https://support.mozilla.org/en-US/kb/add-or-remove-search-engine-firefox).

-* The other Search settings are managed through the [about:config](#aboutconfig) parameters.
+* The other Search settings are managed through the [about:config](#about:config) parameters.

 ## about:config

-The parameters are divided into "Sections" and are indicated with the format `option` = `value` for the sake of clarity (and also because you can easily copy the values into `about:config` if you want :)).
+In this guide (and in the `user.js` file), the parameters are divided into "Sections" and are indicated with the format `option` = `value` for the sake of clarity (and also because you can easily copy the values into `about:config` if you want :)).
 Anyway, You can use the file [user.js](#userjs) to set all the parameters automatically at Firefox startup.

 ### Index of Sections: